Uranus's influence on Neptune's exterior mean motion resonances: Experimenting with the Neptune-Uranus period ratio

-For each of these simulated N:U period ratios, we then ran a set of simulations with test particles spanning the expected locations of Neptune's N:1 resonances from the 2:1 to the 28:1, with a $\pm0.5$ period ratio range around each N:1 to include the nearby higher-order resonances.
-For example, the simulation centered on the 10:1 resonance includes particles spanning from from Neptune’s 19:2 through 21:2 resonances.
-We introduced 1000 massless test particles to each simulation.
+For each N:U period ratio, we then ran a set of simulations with test particles spanning the expected locations of Neptune's N:1 resonances from the 2:1 to the 28:1, with a $\pm0.5$ period ratio range around each N:1 to include the nearby higher-order resonances.
 For the N:U=1.96 simulation (Neptune’s current day position), we assigned all particles a perihelion distance of 33 au to match our previous simulations of scattering bodies.
-When moving Neptune’s semimajor axis to change the N:U period ratio, we scaled the test particle perihelia: $q = 33$~au with Neptune at $a = 30.06$~au (N:U$= 1.96$), $q=33.3$~au with Neptune at $a = 30.37$~au (N:U$= 2.00$), $q = 33.65$~au with Neptune at $a = 30.65$~au (N:U$= 2.02$), and $q = 37.3$ au with Neptune at $a = 34$~au (N:U$= 2.36$).
-For each simulation, the 1000 particles were allocated uniformly across the N$\pm0.5$ period ratio range along lines of constant $\psi$ values as follows: 500 particles targeted the centers of the asymmetric N:1 resonant islands (250 at $\psi=70^\circ$ for the leading island, and 250 at $\psi=70^\circ$ for the trailing island), 250 targeted the centers of the N:2 resonances at $\psi=90^\circ$, and 250 targeted the centers of N:3 resonances at $\psi=180^\circ$.
+When moving Neptune’s semimajor axis to change the N:U period ratio, we scaled the test particle perihelia; {e.g, $q=33.3$~au with Neptune at $a = 30.37$~au (N:U$= 2.00$), $q = 33.65$~au with Neptune at $a = 30.65$~au (N:U$= 2.02$), and $q = 37.3$ au with Neptune at $a = 34$~au (N:U$= 2.36$).} For each simulation, the 1000 particles were allocated uniformly across the N$\pm0.5$ period ratio range along lines of constant $\psi$ values as follows: 500 particles targeted the centers of the asymmetric N:1 resonant islands (250 at $\psi=70^\circ$ for the leading island, and 250 at $\psi=70^\circ$ for the trailing island), 250 targeted the centers of the N:2 resonances at $\psi=90^\circ$, and 250 targeted the centers of N:3 resonances at $\psi=180^\circ$.
 The particles were initialized at perihelion (mean anomaly of zero), so their longitude of perihelia were determined by the desired $\psi$ value.
 Their semimajor axis and eccentricity were set by the period ratio with Neptune and fixed perihelion distance.
 We set inclinations and longitudes of ascending node to zero; as noted in Section~\ref{ss:exploration}, because the planets are not co-planar in our simulations, this amounts to allowing the test particles to have a small inclination dispersion relative to Neptune (a few degrees at most over the timescale of our simulations).
-We found that these initial parameters for test particles were adequate to resolve the general structure of Neptune’s resonances when plotted in phase space and calculate resonance strengths.
+We found that these initial parameters for test particles were adequate to resolve the general structure of Neptune’s resonances when plotted in phase space and to calculate resonance strengths.